apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**4 things to know about the Apple Watch fiasco**
+**Watch Live: Justice Sandra Day O'Connor honored at funeral service at National Cathedral**

-You can read more about it [here](https://www.cnn.com/2023/12/19/tech/apple-watch-fiasco/index.html).
+You can read more about it [here](https://www.cbsnews.com/news/sandra-day-oconnor-funeral-live-stream-national-cathedral/).

 ## Requirements
 - Python 3.8